MazamaScience/MazamaTimeSeries/README.md

 Utility functions for working with environmental time series data from known locations.
 The compact data model is structured as a list with two dataframes.
 A 'meta' dataframe contains spatial and measuring device metadata associated with deployments at known locations.
-A  'data' dataframe contains a 'datetime' column followed by measurements made at each time.
+A 'data' dataframe contains a 'datetime' column followed by columns of measurements associated with each "device-deployment".
 ```

 ## Background